20kdc/gabien-common/BUILD.md

 Here's the short summary:

 * GaBIEn is intended to be developed and built using OpenJDK 8. **You are expected to have a Java 8 JDK located at the environment variable `JAVA_1_8_HOME`.**
-* Due to issues with the Android Build Tools, **a later OpenJDK (any that Android D8 can run with) needs to be in PATH for Android builds to succeed.**
+* Due to issues with the Android Build Tools, **a later OpenJDK (any that Android D8 can run with) needs to be in PATH for Android builds to succeed.
+Plus there are a bunch of environment variables needed for that.**
 * **gabien-natives needs to be installed (see next section).**
-* **`bash` is required.** _This is because implementing portable environment activation on other shells is much harder than it should be._
+* **On Unices, `bash` or `zsh` are required.** (`bash` is used-in-production but `zsh` was tested at time of writing.) _This is because implementing portable environment activation on other shells is much harder than it should be._

 ### `gabien-natives`